Rogers State University: History

 OMA's enrollment declined during the later 1960s, due in part to the unpopularity of the Vietnam War, and in 1971, the Oklahoma Legislature replaced OMA with an institution to grant two-year associate degrees to the public known as Claremore Junior College.
 In 1982, it became Rogers State College, named after Rogers County where the main campus is located; the county in turn is named in honor of Clement Vann Rogers, not Clem's son, Will Rogers.
 In 1996, Rogers State College and the University Center at Tulsa (UCAT)–an extension center operated by the University of Oklahoma, Oklahoma State University, Northeastern State University and Langston University–merged to form Rogers University, with campuses in Claremore and Tulsa.
 The merged school operated for two years before being separated by the state Legislature.
 The Tulsa campus–the former University Center–became Oklahoma State University–Tulsa.
 The Claremore campus–the former Rogers State College–became a member of the OU Board of Regents and was renamed Rogers State University.
 RSU was given permission to seek accreditation as a four-year, bachelor's-degree-granting university.
 In 2000, RSU became the institution it is today, a public four-year, residential university.

 On August 16, 2006, Rogers State's Stratton Taylor Library was named a Federal depository library, the 20th in the state of Oklahoma.

 The university celebrated its centennial anniversary in 2009 with a series of special events, lectures and celebrations, culminating with the dedication of the Centennial Center building that serves as a student services center.
 In 2005, RSU acquired a historic nine-story building to serve as its campus in downtown Bartlesville and the facility is a major anchor in the downtown Bartlesville redevelopment.
 In 2014, RSU celebrated the opening of its new Pryor campus at the MidAmerica Industrial Park in Mayes County, Oklahoma.
 The $10 million construction project and 83-acre site were provided to the university by the Oklahoma Ordnance Works Authority, which operates the park as a public trust.
 The donation represents the largest gift in the university's history.

 Academics

-RSU currently offers bachelor's degrees in 17 disciplines and associate degrees in 13 disciplines.
-In conjunction with Cameron University, RSU also offers a "2+2" program in Elementary Education, in which students can earn an associate degree in elementary education from RSU and then transition to the final two years of a bachelor's degree in elementary education from Cameron, with all classes taught at RSU's campus in Claremore.
-Three bachelor's degrees, in Applied Technology, Business Information Technology and Liberal Arts, and four associate degrees are available completely online.

-In 2013, the university was granted approval to offer its first graduate degree program, a Master of Business Administration that was to begin in fall 2014.